 10.2 Discourse Analysis of the Second Dilemma

-Since the teacher noticed something was wrong, she opened the conversation by saying "What’s wrong with you, Sara?", to which Sara responded, "My hand hurts, teacher".
-By using this curt response Sara tried to avoid divulging too much information, just like Adam did in the first dilemma but with one slight difference—Sara’s reluctance was less severe.
-This might indicate that Sara is willing to open up later.
-The teacher tried to find out more details about Sara’s hand, addressing Sara in an authoritarian manner, "Come here.
-Let me see"— she did not ask for permission, acting like she is supposed to interfere in such situation.
-Likewise, "What’s wrong with your hand?" indicates she was not satisfied with Sara’s answer.
+Since the teacher noticed something was wrong, she opened the conversation by saying “What’s wrong with you, Sara,”, to which Sara responded, “My hand hurts, teacher.”
+By using this curt response Sara tried to avoid divulging too much information, just like Adam did in the first dilemma, but with one slight differenceFSara’s reluctance was less severe.
+This might indicate that Sara would be willing to open up later.
+The teacher tried to find out more details about Sara’s hand, addressing Sara in an authoritarian manner, “Come here.
+Let me see”— she did not ask for permission, acting as though she is supposed to interfere in such a situation.
+Likewise, “What’s wrong with your hand?” indicates she was not satisfied with Sara’s answer.
 However, based on Sara’s reaction (i.e., looking at the teacher with fear and anxiety), we can deduce that she was still hesitant and withholding information.

-Here, the student began to divulge to what happened, "Yesterday my cousin was carrying boiling water and accidentally spilled it on me.
-She didn’t see me".
-There are two possible interpretations of this sentence; the first is that she told the truth, and the second is that she told a fabricated story to protect her aunt.
-We believe that the latter is more likely, as it is supported by the discourse—Sara tried to defend her cousin by saying "It wasn’t on purpose", strengthening this with "She didn’t see me".
-The student is aware that what was done to her is unacceptable and dangerous and thus should be hidden from strangers (i.e., in this case, the teacher).
-Additionally, the student’s tone of voice indicated hesitation and fear, giving greater credence to our belief that the story was fabricated.
+Here, the student began to divulge to what had happened, “Yesterday my cousin was carrying boiling water and accidentally spilled it on me.
+She didn’t see me.”
+There are two possible interpretations of this sentence: that she told the truth, or that she fabricated story to protect her aunt.
+We believe that the latter is more likely, as it is supported by the discourse—Sara tried to defend her cousin by saying “It wasn’t on purpose,” strengthening this with “She didn’t see me.”
+Thus, the student was aware that what was done to her was unacceptable and dangerous, and should be kept hidden from strangers (in this case the teacher).
+Additionally, the student’s tone of voice indicats hesitation and fear, lending greater credence to our belief that the story was fabricated.

-Sara's aunt noticed Sara and the teacher talking.
-She entered the classroom saying "What did she tell you?
-She’s only good at complaining!"
-With this statement, the aunt both accused and defended herself by accusing the student of constantly complaining.
-By saying "It’s nothing.
-She told me that water spilled on her and that it was an accident", the teacher was trying to avoid admitting what Sara had told her, so she would not have to submit a judicial report to the authorities.
-We can analyze that the teacher was careful not to get into a confrontation with the aunt for several reasons.
-For instance, maybe the teacher did not possess the necessary professional resources to deal with such a conversation, or she did not believe it was her job to resolve the problem (the so-called "role-perception").
+Sara’s aunt noticed Sara and the teacher talking.
+She entered the classroom saying “What did she tell you?
+She’s only good at complaining!”
+With this statement, the aunt both blamed and defended herself by accusing the student of constantly complaining.
+By saying “It’s nothing.
+She told me that water spilled on her and that it was an accident,” the teacher was trying to avoid admitting what Sara had told her, so she would not have to submit a judicial report to the authorities.
+According to our analysis, the teacher was careful not to enter into a confrontation with the aunt for several possible reasons.
+For instance, perhaps the teacher did not possess the necessary professional resources to deal with such a conversation, or maybe she did not believe it was her job to resolve the problem (the so-called “role-perception”).
 The teacher clearly took a step back and began to diffuse the situation by subduing the discourse.
-In contrast with the teacher in the first dilemma (who assumed responsibility for the student and took matters into her own hands), the teacher in the second dilemma surprisingly took a step back and completely removed herself from the situation.
+In contrast to the teacher in the first dilemma, who assumed responsibility for the student and took matters into her own hands, the teacher in the second dilemma surprisingly took a step back and completely removed herself from the situation.